Financial Aid FAQs

 To access your online award letter

-• Go to the Maryville Portal at community.maryville.edu
+• Go to the Maryville Portal at my.maryville.edu

 • Log-in with your username and password